Emulator Issues #10965

 Someone please investigate and fix this RUBBISH bug.

-#7 Updated by kanepyork over 1 year ago
+#7 Updated by kanepyork almost 2 years ago

 Thanks for doing that testing, but that seems to be an odd bisection result.

 Can you check for a more recent good build?
 Of particular interest are 5.0-4575 https://dolphin-emu.org/download/dev/aff7c043f83cf81644f0e08e9dd37c9151707a4a/ ("Improved gecko codehandler") and the build immediately before it, 5.0-4572 https://dolphin-emu.org/download/dev/17fe293981861b52f8eeb8af6973f3d94a579415/ .